 Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
-Assessment panel The body established to consider and assess eligible applications and make recommendations to the Program Delegate for funding under the program.
+AusIndustry The division of the same name within the department.
+Australian Space Agency The Australian Space Agency is a separately branded entity located within the department.
+The Agency was established to coordinate civil space matters across government and support the growth and transformation of Australia's space industry Australian Space Industry Australian organisations that deliver space related products and services, including: Manufacturing and core inputs, Space operations Space applications Enablers: including Regulation and essential service delivery; Infrastructure and capabilities; Research, development and engineering; and Specialised support services Commissioning The process of ensuring that all systems and components are designed, installed, tested, operated, and maintained according to the operational requirements.
 Department The Department of Industry, Science, Energy and Resources.
-Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.2.
+Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
 Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.3.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in Section 5.
 Eligible expenditure guidance The guidance that is provided at Appendix A. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.

-Grantee The recipient of grant funding under a grant agreement.
+Term Definition Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Minister The Commonwealth Minister for Defence Industry Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.
+Minister The Commonwealth Minister for Industry, Science and Technology.
+Moon to Mars activities Activities that could support NASA's Moon to Mars endeavours.
+Moon to Mars Initiative The Australian Government Initiative that supports Australian businesses and researchers to join NASA's Moon to Mars endeavours.
+NASA's Moon to Mars endeavours A NASA-lead program of exploration with commercial and international partners to return to the moon as a step towards sending astronauts to Mars.
+The Australian Government's Moon to Mars Initiative is a separate but related undertaking.
+National Civil Space Priorities The seven National Civil Space Priorities stated in the Australian Civil Space Strategy 2019-2028: position, navigation and timing earth observation communications technologies and services space situation awareness and debris monitoring leapfrog R&D robotics and automation on Earth and in space access to space.
+Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).
+Non-recurring engineering One-time cost to research , design and develop a new product or product enhancement Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.